NayanVerma10/Hospital-Management-System/README.md

 # Hospital-Management-System
-A website build using HTML , CSS , Javascript , Bootstrap and PHP.
+A website build using HTML , CSS , Javascript , Bootstrap , Animate.css and PHP.
 Database Management using SQL.
 [Bootstrap](https://getbootstrap.com) is an open source toolkit for developing with HTML, CSS, and JS

 # How to Set Up